euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - Represet the goal of a user
 - Are not people or job titles
 	- People and roles have a many to many relationship
-	- Should describe a users objecti
+	- Should describe a users objective.
+What does the user want to do?
+- For more important roles a **Persona** can be created
+	- P

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE1NzcwMzE2XX0=
+eyJoaXN0b3J5IjpbMTQxNjkzNTI2NF19
 -->